Global Career and Network Resources

 - Once the mentor replies and agrees to be your mentor, set up a time to talk over coffee, tea, Skype, etc.

-The map below is a tool that allows you to search for Gillings Global Gateway Global Alumni Mentors by keyword, region and/or country.
+The map below is a tool that allows you to search for Global Health Alumni Mentors by keyword, region and/or country.
 In order to best use this tool, please note several things:

 - The mentors have been placed in different locations based off of their countries and regions of expertise: look for their job descriptions to see where they currently work.

 - When you click on a dot, it may include more than one person: look for the numbers in the upper right corner of the box to find additional persons in that area.

 - The mentors’ names may appear more than once if they have expertise in several different locations.